dravinflores/DCCS/documentation/documentation.md

 alongside the the relevant source files.
 In this side-to-side manner, one can read the chapter and follow along with the source code, simultaneously.

+### Appendices
+Appendices are used for items that wouldn't fit in the chapter scheme (i.e. the section on bugs).

 ## Chapter 1: The Outline of the Project
 ### The Source Tree
 There are three main folders to consider in the source tree: `dcch`, `gui`, and `psu`.
 The `dcch` folder holds all the